fboucher/be-my-eyes/README.md

 # Be My Eyes

 A Terminal User Interface (TUI) for interacting with the [Reka Vision AI API](https://www.reka.ai/).
-This application allows you to manage video libraries, ask questions about video content, and view query history through an intuitive terminal interface.
+Ask questions about your videos through an intuitive terminal interface.

 ## Features

-- 🎬 **Video Library Management**: Browse and manage your indexed videos
+- 🎬 **Video Library Management**: Browse your indexed videos from the Reka API
 - ❓ **Interactive Q&A**: Ask questions about video content using AI
-- 📜 **Query History**: Review past questions and answers stored locally
+- 📜 **Query History**: Review past questions and answers stored locally in SQLite
 - 🖱️ **Mouse & Keyboard**: Navigate using keyboard shortcuts or mouse
-- 💾 **Local Storage**: SQLite database for persistent query history
+- 💾 **Local Storage**: SQLite database for persistent query history with video clips
-- 🎨 **Beautiful TUI**: Clean interface inspired by [Lazydocker](https://github.com/jesseduffield/lazydocker)
+- 🎨 **Beautiful TUI**: Clean interface built with [Bubble Tea](https://github.com/charmbracelet/bubbletea)

 ## Installation